Thank you for subscribing to Seavoices’ updates!

 #ISupplyTheWorld – V-Ships

-Due to many challenges brought by COVID-19, shipping companies have been struggling to cope with reduced revenue, while managing their fleet of ships and attending to the needs of their seafarers all around the world.
+Due to many challenges brought by COVID-19, shipping companies have been struggling to cope with reduced revenue while managing their fleet of ships and attending to the needs of their seafarers all around the world.

-Interdependence of seafarer and company
+Interdependence of Seafarer and Company

-When asked how the company has been affected by the on-going situation, Captain Rajesh said, “the single biggest effect we have seen has been that of all crew changes being put on hold or drastically restricted.”
+When asked how the company has been affected by the ongoing situation, Captain Rajesh said, “The single biggest effect we have seen has been that of all crew changes being put on hold or drastically restricted.”
 He went on to talk about how all seafarers, both at sea and on shore, continue to feel the negative impact of the situation.
 Seafarers who are stuck on ships have to serve an extended period of time, while those that are currently ashore are unable to get back out to sea to earn a wage to support their families.
 This inadvertently affects the company because “without healthy and happy crews to man these vessels, it would not be possible to do what we do,” explained Captain Rajesh.

 The extension of contracts will also cause seafarers to become physically and emotionally fatigued, leading to situations where accidents and unsafe vessel operation can happen.
-For those reasons, V-Ships has naturally held the welfare and wellbeing of their seafarers as a priority, even more so right now.
+For those reasons, V-Ships has naturally held the welfare and well-being of their seafarers as a priority, even more so right now.

-Health & Wellness
+Health and Wellness

-The physical and mental wellness of seafarers have been V-Ships’ concern during the coronavirus outbreak.
-To protect the current crew onboard their ships, the company has been providing COVID-19 testing for on signers to ensure the safety of current crew members and to prevent any spread of the virus on ships.
+The physical and mental wellness of seafarers has been V-Ships’ concern during the coronavirus outbreak.
+To protect the current crew onboard their ships, the company has been providing COVID-19 testing for new signers to ensure the safety of current crew members and to prevent any spread of the virus on ships.
 The company has also set up a ‘Covid Crew Command Centre’ where support is provided for crew and their family members during this period.

-To further equip seafarers to overcome mental hurdles, V.Group’s training arm also offered a module to train seafarers in their resilience towards mental health and wellbeing.
+To further equip seafarers to overcome mental hurdles, V.Group’s training arm also offered a module to train seafarers in their resilience towards mental health and well-being.

 Connectivity and Communication

-“We need to work better together with global authorities to get all seafarers designated as key workers to ensure their travel and movement is prioritised to support global transportation and trade”, said Captain Rajesh.
+“We need to work better together with global authorities to get all seafarers designated as key workers to ensure their travel and movement is prioritised to support global transportation and trade,” said Captain Rajesh.
 The challenge with crew change is a global issue that not one organisation or country can resolve by itself.
 As V-Ships rally with maritime bodies to help their seafarers safely return home or work on board ships, let us remember the important contribution of seafarers, supplying the world with essential goods.

 #ISupplyTheWorld